-Its taken 3 or 4 days to find a chance to start writing this post.
-This might seem strange since the days are now so short, but it’s been tidy up time after the efficient chaps from Lampeter Tree services came to take down 3 enormous Norway Spruces.
+It’s taken 3 or 4 days to find a chance to start writing this post.
+This might seem strange since the days are now so short, but it’s been tidy up time after the efficient tree surgeon team from Lampeter tree services came to take down 3 enormous Norway spruces.
 Located just too close for comfort to the house, they were beyond my capabilities with the chainsaw, particularly after my previous lucky escape with a large tree.

 So collateral damage was nil.
-But this is where I had to take over, and its been the best part of 4 days ringing up trunks, branches, stacking and clearing shavings and debris from the trees’ bases.
+But this is where I had to take over, and it’s been the best part of 4 days ringing up trunks, branches, stacking them and then clearing shavings and debris from the trees’ bases.
 By the end of the last day, the body has been creaking a bit.
-Still at least we opted not to have them taken to ground level, preferring to leave about 8 foot high stumps……I’ve had a couple of ideas as to what to do with them, but it will no doubt take a few years to achieve.

-But I now also tend to collect up the wood shavings.
-This is tedious and awkward on a slope but did yield about 2.5 Dumpy Bags in the end, so well worth the effort.
-I’ve only started to use these Bags over the last year for leafmould and similar material, and found that a filled bag of Ash shavings collected in the spring had by autumn become useable compost/mulch material.
-And without being true Permaculture disciples, we like the idea of using what’s to hand to grow our plants in rather than importing lots of material from elsewhere.
-The secret for the speedy conversion of nitrogen poor fibrous material like chainsaw woodwaste is hinted at by the watering can in the picture below.
-“Recycled tea/or fruit juice” in my case.
-Of course we’re again lucky enough to have a private garden which allows me to collect this recycled fluid easily, but the watering can is an easy way of then pouring it where its required.
+I also now tend to collect up the wood shavings.
+This is tedious and awkward on a slope but it did yield about 2.5 Dumpy Bags in the end, so well worth the effort.
+I’ve only started to use these Bags over the last year for leaf mould and similar material, and found that a filled bag of ash tree shavings collected in the spring had by autumn become useable compost/mulch material.
+Without being die hard committed permaculture disciples, we do like the idea of using what’s to hand to grow our plants in rather than importing lots of material from elsewhere.
+The secret for the speedy conversion of nitrogen poor fibrous material like chainsaw wood waste is hinted at by the watering can in the picture below.
+“Recycled tea or fruit juice” in my case.
+We’re lucky to have a private garden which allows me to collect this recycled fluid easily, but the watering can is an easy way of then pouring it where its required.
 Finally after 2 or 3 watering cans full per Dumpy Bag, a covering of saved cardboard packing case pieces, weighted down with a log, adds a bit of extra insulation and prevents speedy washing out of the benefits of the nitrogenous material from the saved pee.

 After last year’s severe winter I’m also transferring some of our plants in pots to overwinter by sitting them on top of the cardboard.
 I figure that a little extra warmth will be given off as the bags’ content composts down and may help some of the plants to survive – in any event the bags are located under the shelter of some mature sycamore trees, which will add a bit of frost protection.
-So these 80 year old commercial trees, no doubt gleaned as left over seedlings from the huge monoculture Spruce plantations of the forestation of the Brechfa area, have yielded over a lifetime a huge wealth of valuable material to us as gardeners/small holders.
-They’ve even through self seeding on the bank behind the house provided us with our own Christmas trees for the last few years, and at least 5 more to come.
-Not bad for 3 single organisms in such an inhospitable environment.
+So these 80 year old commercial trees, no doubt gleaned as left over seedlings from the huge monoculture spruce plantations of the forestation of the Brechfa area, have yielded over a lifetime a huge wealth of valuable material to us as gardeners/small holders.
+Through self seeding on the bank behind the house, they’ve even provided us with our own Christmas trees for the last few years, and at least 5 more to come.
+Not bad for three single organisms in such an inhospitable environment.

 Meanwhile as I’ve been tackling the Norwegian Wood, Fiona has been doing her own little bit of recycling in anticipation of Christmas fairs by completing the last 3 of her unique Rag Dolls made from vintage recycled fabrics, and rather gorgeous they look too, as you can see below: